AGADVC/Synthax-Hackathon-Final/README.md

 Disclosure (Use of AI tools and Libraries Used):
 Model-ChatGPT 5
-Prompt 1- ‘Generate ideas to make this project even better’ (Didn’t have the function where pulse intervals become less as obstacle comes closer)-
+Prompt 1- ‘Generate ideas to make this project even better’ (Didn’t have the function where pulse intervals become less as obstacle comes closer)
 Output- Introduce a functionality to reduce time intervals between pulses as theobject gets closer NOTE- ChatGPT 5 did NOT generate the code for the logic of reduction in time interval between pulses and wasn’t used for any coding.
 Prompt 2- ‘Explain what a tech stack is.’